zhindley/zhindley.github.io/index.md

 ## About My Project

 The project I am working on is the detection of defects in air craft using computer vision (CV).
 The intent is to allow a drone to visually detect defects reducing the use of man hours in aircraft inspections.
 The scope of the project is to gather a dataset and optimize a CV algorithm.
+Our system will be based on single-shot multi-object detection techniques as there is the possibility of multiple occurences of defects in a single image and a need for fast processing.
+Emphasis will be on reducing false negative (missing defects) at the expense of false positives (incorrectly labeling as defective), this tradeoff will be controlled by an adjustable decision threshold.

 [My Final Report](files/finalreport.pdf)